thinkerelwin/stock-scout-backend/README.md

 IEX_CLOUD_API_KEY=your_real_key
 ```

-[How to get the IEX Cloud key?](https://iexcloud.io/) click 'get started' button to register a free tier account
+[How to get the IEX Cloud key?](https://iexcloud.io/) Click 'get started' button to register a free tier account

 ### Installing